roderickwoodman/boardgameinator/README.md

 **Boardgameinator**, however, is a user-driven comparison tool similar to an e-commerce shopping experience.
 It displays information side-by-side, allowing you to converge on the right game for you based on your preferences.

-### What is it doing under the hood?

-Game data is pulled from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
-All data is stored locally within the user's browser (aka: "local storage").
-There are no user sessions or sensitive data for this application.

 ### DISCLAIMER

 This app has been designed for the author's needs only, in the author's spare time.
 By using this app, you are accepting it as-is.

 For most people, [the link above](https://roderickwoodman.github.io/boardgameinator/) will take you to the live, production version of the app on the Internet.
-But for developers who would like to run this app in development mode...
+But for developers who would like more...

+### (For Developers) What is it doing under the hood?

+Game data is pulled from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
+All data is stored locally within the user's browser (aka: "local storage").
+There are no user sessions or sensitive data for this application.

-### Running This App Locally
+### (For Developers) Running this app locally

 As a one-time setup, copy the code for this app to your local machine.
 ```